 If needed, use a t-shirt or a microfibre towel to remove some of the excess water.

-Use A High Quality Blow Dryer To Prevent Poofy Hair After You Straighten it
+2. Use A High-Quality Blow Dryer To Prevent Poofy Hair After You Straighten it

-It’s best to look for a dryer with high speed settings so that hair dries quicker much faster, which in turn, minimizes the length of time your hair is exposed to heat.
+It’s best to look for a dryer with high-speed settings so that hair dries quicker and much faster, which in turn, minimizes the length of time your hair is exposed to heat.

 This Babyliss hairdryer comes with a diffuser attachment which helps prevent frizz.